rebma-io/lab/docs/projects/replacement-microscope-base/index.md

   (P/N [26475A74](https://www.mcmaster.com/26475A74/)).
 While I had a tap for this, it was an excuse to upgrade to a much higher quality one that will last a long time.

-* M6x1.0-12mm hex cap head screws (just from my stock)
+In addition from my stock, I pulled M6x1.0-12mm hex cap head screws.

 ![Custom powder-coated steel plate with 6 holes in 2 sizes](img/steel-plate.jpg){: width=200 align=right }